 So I pulled out my honey extractor and used it to whip some honey out of about six or seven medium frames.
 The honey wasn’t completely cured.
 That is, it wasn’t completely capped and some of the nectar was still floating around fancy and loose and therefore, technically, it wasn’t honey.
 But it was (and is) technically delicious, so who cares?
 Not me.
 I don’t sell it for public consumption, but I eat it all the time and so do my friends.
 It’s probably not a bad honey for making mead.

-Here’s a 15-minute video that shows how the whole thing played out (and a less-than-5-minute version for those who want to cut to the chase):
+Here’s a 15-minute video that shows how the whole thing played out:

 00:00 – 06:26 — Me talking about extracting uncapped honey, doing it outdoors and working out the kinks of my honey extractor.

 06:27 – 10:00 — Decapping the frames and placing them in the extractor (outdoors with some bees flying around).

 10:01 – 12:41 — Extracting the honey and watching the extractor rock and roll all over the place.